 A powerful name for such a powerful herb.
-It’s well deserved though and even recent studies have confirmed Yarrow’s traditional use.
-Yarrow has been used since ancient times by people and cultures around the world.
-In fact, Yarrow has been found in burial sites dating back close to 60,000 BC and chances are good that if you live in the Northern Hemisphere, you’ve probably seen it before.
+It’s well deserved, though; even recent studies have confirmed yarrow’s traditional use.
+Yarrow has been used since ancient times by people and cultures worldwide.
+In fact, yarrow has been found in burial sites dating back close to 60,000 BC, and chances are good that if you live in the Northern Hemisphere, you’ve probably seen it before.

-Unfortunately, Yarrow is considered a common weed these days.
+Unfortunately, yarrow is considered a common weed these days.
 It grows freely in grasslands, chalklands, roadsides, and other sites where the ground has decent drainage.
-It’s not a weed though.
+It’s not a weed, though.
 Yarrow is a powerful herb closely related to chamomile and has a similar flavor to that of tarragon.
-You can consume it like tea, you can use as a spice or you can even prepare it and consume it like spinach if you needed or wanted to.
+You can consume it like tea, use it as a spice, or even prepare it and consume it like spinach if you needed or wanted to.
 But that’s not what I wanted to share with you.
-I’m all about sharing “not so well-known facts” and I think this fits just fine.
-So let me share with you just a few health benefits that this plant can offer you and your family.
+I’m all about sharing “not-so-well-known facts,” and I think this fits just fine.
+So let me share with you just a few health benefits this plant can offer you and your family.

 Arguably its most famous attribute is its ability to heal wounds.
 Yarrow has been used for natural wound treatment for centuries.
-In its powdered form, it can be sprinkled on wounds to not only stop bleeding but also to dull pain.
-Additionally, it packs a fairly potent natural antiseptic that can help prevent wounds from getting infected.
+In its powdered form, it can be sprinkled on wounds to stop bleeding and dull pain.
+Additionally, it packs a fairly potent natural antiseptic to help prevent wounds from getting infected.
 Check out the label of some of your favorite ointments; you may be surprised to find this herb as an ingredient.

 Extracts of yarrow have been shown to have anti-inflammatory properties.
-In fact, herbal practitioners in China, Europe, and India use Yarrow to calm inflammation for a variety of health issues.
+In fact, herbal practitioners in China, Europe, and India use yarrow to calm inflammation for various health issues.
 Modern medicine supports this.
-Many peer-reviewed studies admit that Yarrow is a medicinal plant that is highly regarded for its medicinal activities, including its antioxidant and anti-inflammatory properties.
+Many peer-reviewed studies admit that yarrow is a medicinal plant highly regarded for its medicinal activities, including its antioxidant and anti-inflammatory properties.

 Cold and Flu

 Children are always getting sick thanks to their friends at school.
 This means that parents are vulnerable too.
-The great news is that Yarrow helps to relieve fevers, shorten the duration of colds and flu, and helps you relax during your illness when you get them.
+The great news is that yarrow helps relieve fevers, shorten the duration of colds and flu, and help you relax when you get them.
 Maybe this should be a teacher’s secret weapon.

 Are you dealing with an infection in any part of the urinary system, the kidneys, bladder, or urethra?
 Add some Yarrow to your regimen.
 Yarrow is a urinary disinfectant with powerful antibacterial action and an astringent effect.
-Yarrow has even been used by traditional healers for Epididymitis because not only can it help reduce the infection, but it can also help decrease the swelling and pain.
-In fact, it is so powerful that studies have also shown that Yarrow may even be partially protective against Cyclophosphamide-induced reproductive toxicity.
+Traditional healers have even used yarrow for Epididymitis because not only can it help reduce the infection, but it can also help decrease the swelling and pain.
+In fact, it is so powerful that studies have also shown that yarrow may even be partially protective against Cyclophosphamide-induced reproductive toxicity.

-Sometimes we just need a little extra help to fall asleep but we don’t want those powerful over-the-counter sleep aids.
+Sometimes we just need a little extra help to fall asleep, but we don’t want those powerful over-the-counter sleep aids.
 Well, get some Yarrow into your system and then turn off the light.
-Yarrow acts as a mild sedative without the hangover.
+Yarrow acts as a mild sedative without a hangover.